-In common with other partnership areas, leading causes of death include ischaemic heart disease, dementia and Alzheimer's disease, cerebrovascular diseases (including stroke), chronic lower respiratory diseases and certain cancers.
+In common with other partnership areas, leading causes of death include ischaemic heart disease, dementia and Alzheimer's disease, chronic lower respiratory diseases, cerebrovascular diseases (including stroke) and certain cancers.
 There have been decreases in early deaths from cancer and coronary heart disease, but improvements have stalled in recent years.

-Common long-term conditions include cardiovascular diseases, cancers, neurological disorders, mental health disorders and musculoskeletal disorders.
+Common long-term conditions include cardiovascular diseases, cancers, neurological disorders, mental health disorders and musculoskeletal disorders5.
 The prevalence of many conditions and the number of people with frailty are likely to increase as the number of older people increases.